evertec/athmovil-javascript-api/README.md

 The API called for this JavaScript code is build based on JWT protocol to securely authenticate the communication between our services.

+Disclaimer: The Payment Button ATH Móvil is not compatible with any major Ecommerce platform.
+This includes Shopify, Wix, Woocommerce or Stripe.

 ## Prerequisites
 Before using the ATH Móvil’s payment you need to have: